BlakeACollins/ReactExercises/README.md

 JSX Looping excerise.

-Fruit Module excersie using create-react-app, imports and exports.
+Fruit Module excersie using create-react-app and ES2015 Modules.
 Fruit excerise is located in the src folder, for now.